Logo

 Peter Lorre settled in Hollywood and was under contract to Columbia Pictures, which had difficulty finding parts suitable for him.

-For MGM's Mad Love, set in Paris and directed by Karl Freund, Peter Lorre's head was shaved for the role of Dr Gogol, a demented surgeon.
+For MGM's Mad Love, set in Paris and directed by Karl Freund, Peter Lorre's head was shaved for the role of Dr Gogol, a demented surgeon who replaces the wrecked hands of a concert pianist with those of an executed knife murderer.

 Peter Lorre followed Mad Love with the lead role in Crime and Punishment directed by Josef von Sternberg.